Serving

 Hints

-• Dismantling: If you intend to dismantle your fish into fillets before serving, selecting a fish that cooks firm is important.
-Even more important is that the fish be done all the way through to the spine or you'll break it up trying to get the fillets loose.
+If you intend to dismantle your fish into fillets before serving, selecting a fish that cooks firm is important.
+Even more important is that the fish be done all the way through to the backbone or you'll break it up trying to get the fillets loose.

-• Marinading: If you marinade fish, let them soak up the marinade for about 1 hour in the refrigerator or 20 minutes at room temperature.
-Salt and acid in the marinade will retard spoilage but don't leave them out longer than about 20 minutes.
-If you use leftover marinade for a sauce bring it to a high simmer for 5 minutes in a saucepan to make sure it's safe
+If you marinade fish, let them soak up the marinade for at least 1 hour in the refrigerator or 20 minutes at room temperature.
+Salt and acid in the marinade will retard spoilage but don't leave the fish longer than 3/4 hour at room temperature.
+If you use leftover marinade for a sauce bring it to a high simmer for 5 minutes in a saucepan to make sure it's safe - it's been exposed to raw fish.

 Tools

-• Wok Steamer: This is the wonderful Calphalon #155 13" multiply wok outfitted with a steamer rack and 32cm stainless wok cover, both from a local Asian grocery.
-Plenty of real estate here.
+The photo shows the excellent Calphalon #155 13" multi-ply wok outfitted with a steamer rack and 32cm stainless wok cover (both from a local Asian market).
+It provides sufficient space for a decent size dish.